Menopause

 The aim of a menopause policy is to ensure that everyone feels supported and valued within the workplace

-A comprehensive menopause policy can help to break down these barriers and create a more supportive working environment for employees who are struggling with menopause or perimenopause.
-Your menopause policy should provide guidance on menopause for HR teams and managers.
+A comprehensive menopause policy can help to break down these barriers by promoting menopause awareness and creating a more supportive working environment for employees who are struggling through menopause or perimenopause.
+Your menopause policy should provide practical guidance for employers, HR teams and managers to help them understand how best to create menopause-friendly workplaces.
 It should also outline potential adjustments that can be made to support people with menopause-related symptoms, such as hot flushes, insomnia, and mental health or cognitive symptoms.

 Think about menopause as a workplace issue, not an individual issue; a menopause policy should create a supportive and inclusive workplace culture that recognises the impact menopause can have on a person's life.

 Your menopause policy should also highlight your legal obligations as an employer.
 For example, employers must provide reasonable adjustments to any employees with a health condition, including menopause.
+Adjustments can range from flexible working to buying desk fans for the office, but they are all valuable in their own right.
 Being completely clear and on top of your legal obligations as an employer will mean that your employees won't experience unlawful discrimination in the workplace.
-It'll help you create a more equitable and supportive work environment for all of your employees and a transparent and open culture.
+It'll help you create a more equitable, supportive and friendly environment for all of your employees as well as a transparent and open culture.

 A 'good' workplace menopause policy should consider the needs of everyone impacted by menopause and cover all the possible symptoms people may experience